Today, I want to explore my disagreements with Outliers by Malcolm Gladwell.

 My reasons for disagreeing with Gladwell fall into four categories:

 - Gladwell is a determinist – Gladwell continually returns to the idea that individuals cannot choose their destinies.
 Therefore, “society,” i.e., government, must decide for us.

 - Gladwell believes “society” can fix inequality – Gladwell rails against unjust systems which lead to inequality.
 Fair enough.
 However, his solution to a society of bloated governmental regulation, national debt, and collectivism is more bloated governmental regulation, national debt, and collectivism.

 - Gladwell tries (and fails) to downplay individual merit, responsibility, and choice – Gladwell and other collectivists struggle with acknowledging individual merit.
 They know it exists but acknowledging personal success undermines their deterministic narratives.

 - Gladwell preaches envy, greed, and guilt – Sadly, Gladwell’s work reeks of envy and hostility towards the successful.
 He mentions his shame at being “privileged,” and he talks excessively about his “hard-working friends who can’t get ahead.”
-Throughout Outliers, Gladwell dedicated himself to attacking achievement instead of producing solutions.
+Throughout Outliers, Gladwell dedicates himself to attacking achievement instead of producing solutions.

 The Evils of Determinism